Futu Research | ETF Investment Research

 That way, the bond you hold that promises to pay higher interest rates becomes a steal.
 Because your bonds are more profitable than newly issued, lower-interest bonds.
 So, if someone else wants to get that income, they're willing to pay more than the bond's face value to buy your bond, causing the price of the bond to rise.

-For longer-term loans, those bonds that take longer to mature are more sensitive to changes in interest rates.
-When interest rates fall, the price rise of long-term bonds tends to be greater.
-This is because for long-term bondholders, the future cash flow of a relatively high fixed rate increases its value more significantly, so investors are more willing to buy long-term bonds at higher prices, further driving up their market prices.
+As for term bonds, these are bonds that require a longer period of time to be repaid, which are more sensitive to changes in interest rates.
+When the local rate falls, the price of Long-Term Bonds increases more.
+This is why, for long-term bondholders, locking in future cash flows due to a relatively high fixed interest rate is more likely to increase value, so investors are more likely to Buy long-term bonds at higher prices, further pushing up other market prices.

 Currently, the price of US Treasury bonds has fallen to relatively low positions due to the Fed's continued interest rate hikes.
 If the future Fed successfully enters a rate-cutting cycle, the overall level of market interest rates will fall, and the yield on newly issued Treasuries will also decrease.
 As a result, the relatively high yield of old bonds in the past quickly became a sensation, and investors sought these bonds that were able to lock in higher yields, driving the price of bonds back up.